corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 A rotation has not completed successfully if the node or notary fails to start or cannot access its states.
 If this happens, do not attempt to re-run the tool over the partially rotated files.
 Instead:

 1. Stop the affected node or notary.
-2. Restore the node directory, the node database, and (for a notary) the notary database from the verified backups while following the steps in [prerequisites](#prerequisites).
+2. Restore the node directory, the node database, and (for a notary) the notary database from the verified backups you took in the [prerequisites](#prerequisites).
 3. Restore the previous `certificates` directory from backup so that the node uses its original key again.
 4. Start the node and confirm that it is healthy before retrying.